University of Southern California

 Determining which school is more prestigious will likely depend on who you talk to.
 Ultimately, when deciding the best school for you, think less about prestige and more about how you feel on campus.
 Your intended area of study should also play an important role in the selection process.

 Both UCLA and USC are prestigious universities.
-If we compare the UCLA acceptance rate to the USC acceptance rate, UCLA is more selective.
-The USC admissions rate is just slightly under 13%, while the UCLA admissions rate is 11%
+If we compare the UCLA acceptance rate to the USC acceptance rate, USC is slightly more selective.
+The USC admissions rate is just under 10%, while the UCLA admissions rate is 11%

-UCLA also ranks highly in the U.S. News National Universities list, coming in at #20, while USC comes in at #25.
+But, UCLA ranks higher on the U.S. News National Universities list, coming in at #20, while USC comes in at #25.
 Both universities rank highly and have very competitive acceptance rates, thus making them both nationally reputable institutions.

 Is USC rolling admission?